Nima-Fr/TryHackMe/Brute_It/README.md

 # [Task 2] Reconnaissance

-We start with a nmap scan to find open ports to work with.
+We start with an Nmap scan to find open ports to work with.

 ## Initial Scan